 - Use reflective gear and lights.
 Not only does equipping the bike with a red reflector and white light make you safer, especially at night or when visibility is low, but it’s the law.

-Alabama code 32-5A-265 requires that that you equip your bike with a lamp that emits a “white light visible from a distance of at least 500 feet to the front” and a “red reflector on the rear of a type approved by the department which shall be visible from all distances from 100 feet to 600 feet to the rear when directly in front of lawful lower beams of headlamps on a motor vehicle.”
+Alabama code 32-5A-265 requires that you equip your bike with a lamp that emits a “white light visible from a distance of at least 500 feet to the front” and a “red reflector on the rear of a type approved by the department which shall be visible from all distances from 100 feet to 600 feet to the rear when directly in front of lawful lower beams of headlamps on a motor vehicle.”
 To note with regard to the red reflector, it must be a red reflector, not a lamp with a red light.
-If you want to use the latter, then it must pp to the red reflector.

 In Alabama, bike riders must obey some of the same laws as motorists.
 Bike riders also owe a duty of care to fellow bikers, motorists and pedestrians.
 Below are some of the basic laws and duties bikers must adhere to.